diazjf/fakeclient/README.md

 This repository is meant to go along with the [Fake it Until You Make it: Unit Tests with Go-Client Fake Client](https://sched.co/MPgE) Presentation for KubeCon Europe 2019.

+You can also follow along with the recorded session on [youtube](https://youtu.be/reDCJYbxtRg).

 ## Pre-Requisites

 In order to run this application, you must first install a couple of dependancies.